-The next local government elections are on Saturday 12 October 2019.
-Local elections are held every three years.
-In this section: 2019 Local Elections Information and Pre-Election Report Election Candidates 2019 Meet the Candidates Sessions Who Can Vote?
-More about the services Council delivers 2016 election - final results 2013 election - final results For Thames-Coromandel District Council elections, the electors vote for the Mayor, the councillor(s) in their Ward and Community Board members in their Community Board area.
-Nominations for these positions open 19 July and close at noon on 16 August.
-Nomination forms are available on the Considering Running as a Candidate page (the link is on the list below), as is everything else you need to know about the nomination process.
+Local government elections are held every three years.
+The last local elections were on Saturday 12 October 2019.
+A by-election for a vacant position on the Tairua-Pauanui Community is being held.
+Nominations are open now until noon on Thursday 27 May 2021.
+If more than one nomination is received, voting packs will be posted to eligible electors in the Community Board area (including out-of-district ratepayers who have registered as a ratepayer elector) and voting will close at noon on Friday 23 July 2021.
+Click the link below for nomination forms and more information.
+In this section: Tairua-Pauanui Community Board By-election 2019 election - final results 2016 election - final results 2013 election - final results Who Can Vote?
+More about the services Council delivers For Thames-Coromandel District Council elections, the electors vote for the Mayor, the councillor(s) in their Ward, Community Board members in their Community Board area and for the Coromandel's representative to the Waikato Regional Council.
 Read the Candidate Information Handbook (download from the right side of this page) to find out more about how Council works, the roles and workload of elected members, the legislative environment local government works in, and more.
 Property owners who normally live outside the district may be entitled to vote here too, check the Who can vote page below for more information.
 You may need to register on the Ratepayer Electoral Roll.
 In the Thames-Coromandel District, we operate a first-past-the-post electoral system, which means that a candidate needs to get the majority of the votes to win a place at the Council or Community Board.
 The Pre-Election Report is prepared as an easy reference document to provide information about topical issues, including an overview of the district, financial information and a summary of major projects underway or planned for the next three years.
 Essential reading for voters as well as people considering running as a candidate.
 The report is prepared independent of elected members and is not a political document.